MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Parametreler

-`Val` Vektör sonuna eklenen öğesine atanacak değer.
+*VAL* vektör sonuna eklenen öğe atanacak değer.

 ### <a name="example"></a>Örnek